cloudoperators/greenhouse/docs/user-guides/cluster/oidc_connectivity.md

 linkTitle: "Remote Cluster Connectivity with OIDC"
 weight: 2
 description: >
-  Onboard an existing Kubernetes cluster to Greenhouse with OIDC configuration.
+  Onboard an existing Kubernetes cluster to Greenhouse, with OIDC configuration.
 ---

 ## Content Overview